-NIOSH lacks sufficient information, which includes biological monitoring data, sufficient air monitoring information, or sufficient process and radiological source term information, to allow it to estimate with sufficient accuracy the potential internal exposures to radon isotopes associated with radium, actinium, and thorium to which the proposed class may have been subjected.
-NIOSH finds that it is likely feasible to reconstruct external doses, including occupational medical doses, for Mound Plant workers with sufficient accuracy.
+NIOSH lacks sufficient information, which includes biological monitoring data, air monitoring information, and/or process and radiological source term information, to allow it to estimate with sufficient accuracy the potential internal exposures to radon isotopes associated with radium, actinium, and thorium to which the proposed class may have been subjected.
+NIOSH finds that it is likely feasible to reconstruct all other internal doses and external doses, including occupational medical doses, for Mound Plant workers with sufficient accuracy during the period under evaluation.